stephen-bunn/neat/docs/source/introductions.rst

 Who We Are
 ----------

-We are senior level students at Appalachian State University under the SSTEM NSF funded scholarship.
+We are two senior and two graduate level students at Appalachian State University under the SSTEM NSF funded scholarship.
+Each semester, we get to choose a research project to work on with other students from the SSTEM program.
+This semester, we chose to help create a dashboard for a student-run, student-funded group on campus called the Renewable Energy Initiaitve.

 .. image:: _static/img/sierra-milosh.jpg